 It’s been two years since Mattress Recycling and Backpack Buddies started bringing bags of food to children of Hope, Agassiz and Boston Bar

-Started in 2012 by mother-daughter duo Joanne Griffiths and Emily-anne King, the Backpack Buddies program partners with schools and social workers to identify children who could benefit most from receiving a no-questions-asked bag of food for the weekend.
+The Backpack Buddies program was started in 2012 by mother-daughter duo Joanne Griffiths and Emily-anne King.
+It partners with schools and social workers to identify children who could benefit most from receiving a no-questions-asked bag of food for the weekend.

 The Backpack Buddies trucks were already driving through Metro Vancouver and Vancouver Island delivering bags of food to schools every Friday morning.
-But they knew from their research that there were many hungry children in need at the far end of the Fraser Valley—in Hope and beyond.
+They knew from their research, however, that there were many hungry children in need at the far end of the Fraser Valley—in Hope and beyond.
 Unfortunately, they had no trucks available to cover the weekly 350 km round-trip.

-Mattress Recycling’s five tonne truck drives the Number One Highway every week picking up recycling from a major retailer, so it was easy to add 200 bags of food from the Backpack Buddies van on our way back.
+Mattress Recycling’s five tonne truck drives the Number One Highway every week picking up recycling from a major retailer.
+It was easy to add 200 bags of food from the Backpack Buddies van on its way back.

 What’s inside the bags?